 "I see a lot of patients who have gone to many different medical centers around the country looking for answers and relief for peripheral neuropathy.
 My goal is to come up with better strategies for understanding and treating this disease," says Dr. Staff.
 "It would be wonderful to discover and validate a therapy that would stop or slow the disease, or ease the painful symptoms."

-Peripheral neuropathy occurs when damaged nerves outside of the brain and spinal no longer can send electrical impulses and chemical message through the body.
+Peripheral neuropathy occurs when damaged nerves outside of the brain and spinal column no longer can send electrical impulses and chemical message through the body.
 This often results in weakness, numbness and pain, especially in the hands and feet.
 There is no cure.

 "In nearly every instance, the treatment for neuropathy is purely symptomatic.
 We are able to treat pain and tingling but not the underlying process that is causing the nerves to be damaged over time," says Dr. Staff.